E-xyza/zigler/guides/3-allocators.md

 top of the large allocator.
 Two advantages of using the general purpose allocator include optimized memory layouts for mixed allocation sizes and the ability to track memory leaks.

-The state of the general purpose allocator is accessible using `beam.allocator_.general_purpose_allocator_instance`
+The state of the global general purpose allocator is accessible using `beam.allocator_.general_purpose_allocator_instance`

+You may also create a custom general purpose allocator instance using `beam.make_general_purpose_allocator_instance`, whcih is what happens on a per-nif basis if the nif is checking for leaks.

 ```elixir
 ~Z"""